Rule 5120-9-51 | Internet access for incarcerated individuals.

 (3) The Ohio central school system superintendent, or designee, in consultation with the department of rehabilitation and correction (DRC) chief of the office of information technology (OIT) or a designee, and the deputy director of operations, or designee, shall have the discretion to deny access to the internet to incarcerated individuals based upon security concerns or the institutional behavior of the inmate individual on a case by case basis.
 Relevant subject matter experts may be consulted in making this determination.

-(C) Only pre-approved internet sites will be accessible on the computers used by incarcerated individuals in an educational program.
+(B) Only pre-approved internet sites will be accessible to incarcerated individuals.

 (1) Any staff member, contractor, or volunteer who permits or assists in unauthorized access to the internet by an incarcerated individual may be subject to appropriate disciplinary measures for conduct in violation of this rule, and may be subject to prosecution under section 2921.44 of the Revised Code.